Lakes & Forests

 21–40 miles, rolling hills

 Our loop ride today takes us to Saratoga National Battlefield Park.
 You may want to take in the Visitors Center.
-After breakfast, we will take a ride through nearby rolling countryside.
-Along the way, we will pedal though the Saratoga Battlefield on the banks of the Hudson River.
+After breakfast, we will take a ride through the nearby rolling countryside.
+Along the way, we will pedal through the Saratoga Battlefield on the banks of the Hudson River.
 Visit the National Park Service visitor center for insight into the events that took place here in 1777.

 As always, showers and lunch will be provided before departure.
 Shuttle available to Albany International Airport for those flying.